-- (1) If the Court is satisfied, upon an application being made by a person who is not domiciled in Jersey, that the applicant intends to adopt an infant under the law of or within the country in which the applicant is domiciled, and for that purpose desires to remove the infant from Jersey either immediately or after an interval, the Court may, subject to the provisions of this Article, make an order (in this Article referred to as a "provisional adoption order") authorizing the applicant to remove the infant for the purpose aforesaid, and giving to the applicant parental responsibility for the infant pending his or her adoption as aforesaid.
-105 - (2) A provisional adoption order may be made in any case where, apart from the domicile of the applicant, an adoption order could be made in respect of the infant under this Law, but shall not be made in any other case. - (3) Subject to the provisions of this Article, the provisions of this Law, other than this Article and Article 23, shall apply in relation to a provisional adoption order as they apply in relation to an adoption order, and references in those provisions to adoption, to an adoption order, to an application or applicant for such an order and to an adopter or a person adopted or authorized to be adopted under such an order shall be construed accordingly. - (4) In relation to a provisional adoption order, Article 15(1) and (2) shall have effect as if for the word "3", where it occurs in those paragraphs, there were substituted the word "6". - (5) Any entry in the Registers of Births or the Adopted Children Register which is required to be marked in consequence of the making of a provisional adoption order shall, in lieu of being marked with the word "Adopted" or "Re-adopted" be marked with the words "Provisionally adopted" or "Provisionally re-adopted" as the case may require.
+- (1) If the Court is satisfied, upon an application being made by a person who is not domiciled in Jersey, that the applicant intends to adopt a child under the law of or within the country in which the applicant is domiciled, and for that purpose desires to remove the child from Jersey either immediately or after an interval, the Court may, subject to the provisions of this Article, make an order (in this Article referred to as a "provisional adoption order") authorizing the applicant to remove the child for the purpose aforesaid, and giving to the applicant parental responsibility for the child pending his or her adoption as aforesaid. - (2) A provisional adoption order may be made in any case where, apart from the domicile of the applicant, an adoption order could be made in respect of the child under this Law, but shall not be made in any other case. - (3) Subject to the provisions of this Article, the provisions of this Law, other than this Article and Article 23, shall apply in relation to a provisional adoption order as they apply in relation to an adoption order, and references in those provisions to adoption, to an adoption order, to an application or applicant for such an order and to an adopter or a person adopted or authorized to be adopted under such an order shall be construed accordingly. - (4) In relation to a provisional adoption order, Article 15(1) and (2) shall have effect as if for the word "3", where it occurs in those paragraphs, there were substituted the word "6". - (5) Any entry in the Registers of Births or the Adopted Children Register which is required to be marked in consequence of the making of a provisional adoption order shall, in lieu of being marked with the word "Adopted" or "Re-adopted" be marked with the words "Provisionally adopted" or "Provisionally re-adopted" as the case may require.

-42 Orders106
+42 Orders

-- (1) The Minister may make Orders for any purpose for which Orders may be made under this Law and generally for the purposes of carrying this Law into effect. - (1A) Orders under this Law may - (a) make different provision for different purposes or areas; and

-- (b) make such incidental, supplementary, consequential or transitional provision as appears to the Minister to be expedient.107 - (2) Without prejudice to the generality of paragraph (1), Orders may specify - (a) the procedures to be followed by the panel; - (b) the circumstances the panel shall take into account in recommending to the Minister the payment of an allowance; and - (c) the procedure for review, variation and termination of allowances. - (3) The Subordinate Legislation (Jersey) Law 1960108 shall apply to Orders made under this Law.
+- (1) The Minister may make Orders for any purpose for which Orders may be made under this Law and generally for the purposes of carrying this Law into effect. - (1A) Orders under this Law may - - (a) make different provision for different purposes or areas; and - (b) make such incidental, supplementary, consequential or transitional provision as appears to the Minister to be expedient. - (2) Without prejudice to the generality of paragraph (1), Orders may specify - (a) the procedures to be followed by the panel;